anna099/hegel/self-consciousness/1-desire.md

 sensuous certainty, there was already a conception -- albeit a primitive one -- of the I as a This which apprehends the being of a sensuous object.
-In a sense, the 'self' had existed implicitly throughout the *Phenomenology*'s section on consciousness, if only as the hidden being who holds certainty, perceptive content, or explanations of force to be true.
-Does this section on self-consciousness simply develop an analysis of this hidden being, bringing it into the foreground, or is it a new kind of analysis altogether?
+In a sense, the 'self' had existed implicitly throughout the *Phenomenology*'s section on consciousness, if only as the implicit being who holds certainty, perceptive content, or explanations of force to be true.
+Does this section on self-consciousness simply develop an analysis of this being, bringing it into the foreground, or is it a new kind of analysis altogether?

 In response to this issue of the continuity between the *consciousness* and *self-consciousness* chapters, some interpretations have essentially